-Curriculum Connection: American Imperialism, Monroe Doctrine, Spanish American War, Monroe Doctrine, Women in Military, Women’s History
+Curriculum Connection: American Imperialism, Monroe Doctrine, Spanish American War, Monroe Doctrine, Women in the Military, Women’s History

 From the Amy Elanor Wingreen Papers at the Newberry Library.

 You and your students are going to read two excerpts from the letters of Amy Eleanor Wingreen.
 Explain to students that the typed excerpts are transcriptions of parts of handwritten letters.
 They can see images of the original letters below the transcriptions.
 You may want to review the Skills Lesson: Reading a Transcription.

 This lesson is for a teacher-controlled class.
 If you would like your students to work with the source independently or in small groups, you can download the student worksheet in the Student Worksheet tab and transcripts and images of the sources in the Downloads tab.

 With more advanced students, present the excerpts without any background and allow students to discover everything they can from the primary source and, possibly, their own research.
 For less advanced students, share the background material.